newst4rt/Lyrify/README.md

 ### Why Lyrify ?

 Lyrify is built in Python3, and most of its modules rely on the Python standard library, which makes it lightweight in terms of dependencies.
 Furthermore, the application follows a modular design with a dynamic load — only necessary components will be loaded into the program.
-It supports full width characters, including kanji, kana, and all other full-width letters, and it is rich in features.
-Aside from that, many other customizable options and features are available to improve the user experience.
+It supports full width characters, including kanji, kana, and all other full-width letters.
+Aside from that, many other customizable options and features are present like translating, romanizing or storing lyrics offline in a SQLite3 database.

 <table align="right">
     <thead>